Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

 ![img](https://pyleecan.org/_images/coverage1.png)

 In this case, there is no test to check that the discretization can handle strange arguments.

+__Please notice__ : A file at 100% of coverage isn't a file without bugs.
+The coverage show just which lines are tested or not !

 ## How to make a good formated code